ricsxn/unlocker/README.md

 **Attention** do not forget to make your bluetooth device visibile while doing this step.

-From the step avove, take the text of the encrypted password and open the `unlocker.py` code and apply the changes as reported below:
+From the step avove, take the text of the encrypted password and create/open the `config.py` code and apply the changes as reported below:

 ```python
 allowed_devices = [